parallaxsecond/parsec-book/src/parsec_client/wire_protocol.md

 authentication, there are different ways that it can be used, and consequently there are different ways for the authentication field to be populated.
 One simple method is for the client identifier to be passed directly.
-But it is also possible to use the identifier as input to an HMAC algorithm over the content bytes, in which case the authentication field would contain the computed HMAC, rather than the identifier itself.
+But it is also possible to use the identifier as input to an HMAC algorithm over the body, in which case the authentication field would contain the computed HMAC, rather than the identifier itself.

 ### Sessions